-The #1 source of trash in our oceans?
+The #1 source of plastic trash in our oceans?
 Cigarette butts.

 Ocean Conservancy has collected more than 60 million butts since the '80s.

 - Cigarette butts outnumber plastic bottles and grocery bags.

 - The toxins from the butts are eaten by fish, which end up back inside of our bodies.

 - Stricter legislation is the only way to solve this problem.

 Tossing a cigarette butt is ingrained to the point of seeming inconsequential.
 However, beyond the damage cigarettes wreak on our lungs, immune system, skin, and teeth, another harrowing reality is upon us: cigarette butts are the number one source of ocean waste, according to a new report by Ocean Conservancy, beating out food wrappers, plastic bottles and caps, and plastic bags.